What cyst ICD codes can I use?

 - Epidermoid cyst of hand

-Yes, but we don’t recommend using them because they are considered to be invalid.
+Yes, but we don’t recommend using them because they are considered invalid.

 If the cyst starts to become painful and large over time, it is best to have it examined by a healthcare professional.
-While most cysts are non-cancerous, that doesn’t mean that becoming cancerous isn’t possible.
-Again, it wouldn’t hurt to have a cyst examined to be on the safe side.
+While most cysts are non-cancerous, that doesn’t mean they can't become cancerous.